-- If you are enrolled in Advanced Placement courses, take Advanced Placement (AP) tests. - Ask your English and social studies teachers for a summer reading list, and read those books. - Check with Mr. Baxter about taking college courses this summer. - If you are on the Distinguished Achievement Plan, be sure you have planned all four required Advanced Measures.
+- Ask your English and social studies teachers for a summer reading list, and read those books. - Check with the counselor about taking college courses this summer. - If you are on the Distinguished Level of Achievement Plan, be sure you have planned all required Advanced Measures.